Nonlinear constructive observer design for direct homography estimation: Observer design

 \subsection{Observer design with partially known velocity}

-The expression (\ref{eq:groupvel}) of the group velocity $U$ depends on the variables $d$ and $\eta$ that are typically unknown and cannot be directly extracted from measurements.
-In \cite{hua2019feature} the authors showed that the group velocity can be decomposed as follows
+The group velocity $U$, as defined by (\ref{eq:groupvel}), depends on the variables $d$ and $\eta$ that are unknown and cannot be directly extracted from measurements.
+In \cite{hua2019feature} the authors showed that $U$ can be decomposed as follows

 where the angular velocity $\Omega$ is the measurable part, which can be obtained from the gyroscope, and $\Gamma$ represents the non-measurable part that has to be estimated.